Quantum Subgradient Estimation for Conditional Value-at-Risk Optimization: Results and Analysis

 \subsection{Optimization Trajectories}

 We next assess the downstream impact on optimization.
 Using projected stochastic subgradient descent with a fixed per-iteration budget, we track the estimated CVaR across iterations.
-Figures~\ref{fig:opt_iters} and \ref{fig:opt_queries} visualize these results.
-When plotted against iterations, both methods show comparable improvements in CVaR (Figure~\ref{fig:opt_iters}), indicating that the optimization procedure benefits equally from both gradient oracles given the same budget.
-However, when plotted against cumulative queries (Figure~\ref{fig:opt_queries}), the QAE-style method achieves similar CVaR reduction with fewer queries, directly demonstrating its query efficiency.
+Figures~\ref{fig:opt_iters} and~\ref{fig:opt_queries} visualize these results.
+When plotted against iterations, both methods show comparable improvements in CVaR (Figure~\ref{fig:opt_iters}), which is the expected behavior at matched per-iteration budgets: both oracles deliver gradient estimates of sufficient accuracy that the dominant source of error is the $O(1/\sqrt{T})$ SGD term in Proposition~\ref{prop:sgd-convergence}, not the oracle bias $\epsilon$.
+The trajectories track each other within statistical noise (mean CVaR over the trajectory: $0.1695$ for MC versus $0.1708$ for QAE-style; see Table~\ref{tab:opt_traj}).

-To make these trends more explicit, Table~\ref{tab:opt_traj} lists the CVaR values and cumulative queries at every iteration.
-The averages at the bottom reveal that both methods converge to nearly identical mean CVaR values ($0.1695$ for MC and $0.1708$ for QAE-style), but the efficiency interpretation changes once query counts are considered.
-Both methods used the same per-iteration query budget here, but in a genuine quantum setting the $O(1/M)$ error scaling of QAE would allow further reductions in resource usage.
+The query-efficiency advantage of QAE only manifests when budgets are varied across the two methods.
+Because we matched the per-iteration query count exactly in this experiment, Figure~\ref{fig:opt_queries} replots the same trajectories against cumulative queries and shows the two curves essentially superimposed.
+To translate the gradient-level scaling in Section~\ref{subsec:grad-accuracy} into an optimization-level resource saving, one would equate the MC error $O(1/\sqrt{N})$ to the QAE-style error $O(1/M)$, giving $M=\Theta(\sqrt{N})$: the QAE-style oracle attains the same per-iteration gradient accuracy with a quadratically smaller query budget, so the total query count to reach a given CVaR trajectory scales as $\sqrt{N}$ times fewer queries.
+The present optimization experiment is therefore best read as a sanity check that the QAE-style oracle drives the SGD loop to the same CVaR minimum as MC, with the resource gain to be demonstrated separately at the gradient-estimation level.